 Deciduous, Shrubs, Trees

 Spectacular flowering plants requiring some winter chill.
-Common name refers to narrow, fringelike white petals on flowers that are borne in impressive, ample, lacy clusters.
+The common name (fringe tree) refers to the narrow, fringelike white petals on flowers that are borne in impressive, ample, lacy clusters.
 Male and female plants are separate; males have larger flowers.
 If both plants are present, females produce clusters of small, dark, olivelike fruit favored by birds.
 Broad leaves turn bright to deep yellow in fall.

 Native to China and Taiwan.
-Grows about 20 ft. tall, not quite as wide spreading as Chionanthus virginicus.
+Grows to about 20 ft. tall, not quite as wide spreading as Chionanthus virginicus.
 Usually seen as a big multistemmed shrub but can be trained as a small tree.
-Leaves 2–4 in. long.
+Leaves are 2–4 in. long.
 Pure white blossom clusters to 4 in. long appear in late spring or early summer.
 A magnificent plant when in bloom, something like a tremendous white lilac.
 Handsome gray-brown bark (sometimes golden on young stems) provides winter interest.